Harpaavan-S/mapping-memory/README.md

 ## AI Acknowledgement
 I used ChatGPT to help with some code debugging as there was not a lot of resources for coding with EEG headsets.
 Otherwise all ideas are original and the games were made completely by me.
 ## Demo
-There is a video about my project available in this repository for you to view.
-Enjoy!
+Here is a video about my project that you can view: https://drive.google.com/file/d/1rElfeVWOOZh3lVSDVrou673Vj4_dcACt/view